Service restoration can take seconds, minutes, hours

 When we get numerous outages at the same time, we prioritize our response.

-Because an outage can occur at any time, we are always ready to respond.
+Because an outage can occur at any time, we always are ready to respond.
 We don’t want you to be without power any more than you do.
 But outages do occur, and we recommend that you be prepared:

 Steps to take before a power outage